-This scholarship has a value of up to \$20,000 (\$5,000 per year; \$2,500 per fall & spring term) only through four years of undergraduate study.
-To qualify, a student must have a minimum 1180 SAT and/or 24 ACT, minimum high school GPA of 3.5.
+This scholarship has a value of up to \$20,000 (\$5,000 per year; \$2,500 per fall & spring term) only through four years of undergraduate study only.
+To qualify, a student must have a minimum high school grade point average of 3.75.
 The scholarship is renewable if the student maintains a 3.00 cumulative GPA in all UNTD coursework, earns 30 hours of credit in the academic year (must be enrolled at least full-time (12 hours) each term), meets Satisfactory Academic Progress (SAP).
 This scholarship may not be combined with any other UNTD New Freshmen Scholarship.